Etai Pinkas: Biography

 On November 3, 2021, two people's claims were published, according to which when they were 17, they met Pinkas-Arad when he served as an instructor at Iggy - a proud youth organization, and he took advantage of his status and had sex with them without their consent.
-Following the publication of Pinkas-Arad stepped down from the position of holder of the LGBT portfolio in the Tel Aviv Municipality.
+Following the publication of these claims, Pinkas-Arad stepped down from the position of holder of the LGBT portfolio in the Tel Aviv Municipality.

 A week later, another testimony was published of a man who had a long sexual relationship with Pinkas and allegedly Pinkas raped him.
 Following this, Pinkas resigned from the Tel Aviv-Yafo City Council, deleted his Facebook account and resigned from the Meretz party.
 On November 12, 2021, the police officially opened an investigation, following the evidence against him.

 Public and political activism

 From 2000 to 2002, Pinkas served as chair of the national LGBT association.
 However, prior to his becoming chairperson, the association was suffering an economic crisis.
 Under Pinkas' leadership, the LGBT association experienced the most rapid period of growth in its history: three new LGBT chapters were established in Beersheba, Kiryat Shmona and Eilat, while media visibility and community involvement increased considerably.
 He also played an integral role in acquiring the newspaper HaZman HaVarod (The Pink Times) for the association.
 Financially, Pinkas set up an internal system to recruit funding including an authorization for tax-free donations from both Israel and the United States.
 Through this process, Pinkas put the association on financially stable footing; it was able to pay off substantial amounts of debt.

 His early stages in the Israeli political field were in the Likud Party.
 In 2003, Pinkas joined the Meretz party and was elected first in its primaries for the City's Council.
 In his first term as council member of the Tel Aviv-Yafo municipality he served as the mayor's first advisor for the LGBT community in the city.
 In this capacity, he secured an allocation of the municipal budget to establish a cultural center for the LGBT community.
 The center, located in Meir Garden, was officially launched as part of the 2008 Tel Aviv Pride festival.
 The LGBT center is the first in the world fully financed by the Tel Aviv municipality and operated by city employees.
 Pinkas today serves as the center's chairman.